2 min read

 However, universities are well equipped to manage a high volume of students getting in touch - so, this step should take no longer than 20 minutes at most, and a couple of minutes at least.

-2. Speaking to a Clearing Adviser
+2. Speaking to a Clearing adviser

-A conversation with a Clearing Adviser can last 5-30 minutes.
+A conversation with a Clearing adviser can last 5-30 minutes.

 Once you’re connected to an adviser they will need your UCAS details, and they will ask you a few questions about the course you are interested in and the grades you have achieved.